emanuelhuber/Rcourse/03_rstudio.md

 ```r
 x <- c(3, 34, 12 40)
 ```
 in the console then press enter.
-You should got this result.
+You should get this result.

 ![RStudio overview](img/00_environment_mod.png)

+The "Environment" panel on the top right side shows all the variables already used.

 To print the content of the variable `x`, type in the console
 ```r